zenomeplatform/storage-presentation/english.md

 ### High-performance storage system for genomic data

 * Works in both distributed systems and private networks
-* Takes into account the specificity of big genomic data during their storage and processing
+* Takes into account the specificity of big genomic data for their efficient storage and processing
-* Unlimited potential for customization through modularity
+* Modularity and unlimited capabilities for customization
 * The system components can be implemented in stages, as needed

-Zenome Storage System is designed as a foundation for creating Genomics-IDE - an integrated environment for efficient work with genetic data.
-For example, Zenome Storage System has the following features:
+We designed Zenome Storage System as the foundation for **Genomics IDE**.
+It's an integrated environment for working with genetic data efficiently.
+As such, Zenome Storage System has the following features:

 * Genomic data flow management and systematization
 * Transparent use of containers for isolation of working environments